 But unless we are given the data, it will be left for the likes of Dacre and his cronies to control the narrative and perhaps the hearts and minds of our citizens.

 Michelle Stanistreet is general secretary of the National Union of Journalists (NUJ).Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.